Transition metal imidazole complex: Bonding and structure

 Only the imine nitrogen (HC=N-CH) of imidazole is basic, and it is this nitrogen that binds to metal ions.
-The pyrrole-like nitrogen ((HC-NH-CH) projects away from the metal.
+Imidazole is a pure sigma-donor ligand.
 The pKa of protonated imidazolium cation is about 6.95, which indicates that the basicity of imidazole is intermediate between pyridine (pKa of pyridinium = 5.23) and ammonia (pKa = 9,24 of ammonium).
-The donor properties of imidazole are also indicated by the redox properties of its complexes.
+The donor properties of imidazole can also inferred from the redox properties of its complexes.
+It is classified as an L ligand in the Covalent bond classification method.
+In the usual electron counting method, it is a two-electron ligand.

+Imidazole is classified as L ligand in the covalent bond classification method.
+In the usual electron counting method, it is a two-electron ligand.

-Imidazole is a pure sigma-donor ligand.
-There is no evidence for pi backbonding in metal-imidazole complexes, a property that can be attributed to the presence of the pi-donor pyrrole-like NH center.
-For this reason, imidazole can be classified as hard ligand.
+With respect to HSAB theory, imidazole can be classified as hard ligand.
 Nonetheless, complexes between low-valent metals and imidazole are well known, e.g., [Re(imidazole)3(CO)3]+.

-Imidazole is a compact, flat ligand.
+As a ligand, imidazole is compact and flat.
+The M-N(imidazole) bond is freely rotating.
 Six imidazole ligands fit comfortably around octahedral metal centers, e.g., [Fe(imidazole)6]2+.
-The M-N(imidazole) bond is freely rotating.

 Homoleptic octahedral complexes have been characterized by X-ray crystallography for the following dications: Fe2+, Co2+, Ni2+, Zn2+, Cd2+.
 Hexakis complexes of both Ru2+ and Ru3+ are also known.
 Cu2+, Pd2+, and Pt2+ form homoleptic square planar complexes.
 Zn2+, although crystallized as the hexakis complex, more typically forms a tetrahedral complex.